 In England, I’ve seen old Guinness ads placed around vintage railway stations since I was a child.
-So, to find out the history and story behind them was really lovely touch and made my visit there.
+So, to find out the history and story behind them was a really lovely touch and made my visit there.

-They also played a lot of TV ads, some interactive displays to get involved in and retro penny arcade films which are always fun!
+They also played a lot of TV ads, some interactive displays to get involved in, and retro penny arcade films which are always fun!

 It’s amazing, to see the timeline play out and how it’s made Guinness popular and successful to this day.

 Another feature as you make your way up the beer glass is the optional tasting session – which I would highly recommend you make essential to your visit.

 Held in a private tasting room bar, as you make your way through with your group you will get to smell and feel the different hops and the different aromas they produce.

 Your host will then take you through to the Velvet Chamber for a tasting session with a barbie-sized pint and guide you through the official way to taste the ale.

 I will leave this a secret, but I can tell you it should be drunk in a way that with every sip, you can taste its ruby red flavour resonating through.

 Get qualified to pour your own pint on the Guinness Storehouse tour